Navigation Pane

 "ECS"

-, Gitmoxi leverages ECS’s native rolling deployment mechanism."EXTERNAL"
+, Gitmoxi leverages ECS’s native rolling deployment mechanism. - If set to

 to EXTERNAL